top of page

 USER TESTING

-The objective of the user testing was to explore the variations in user operating preferences.
-Four subjects, all industrial design students, were individually instructed to act as "critical care paramedics responding to the aftermath of the recent damage from hurricane Helene in Florida.
+User testing explored variations in operating preferences.
+Four subjects were instructed to act as "critical care paramedics responding to the aftermath of the recent damage from a hurricane.
 A new lighting product was being developed to allow them to perform rescues through the night."
-Test subjects were instructed to operate the product at different heights, and in different orders.
-The degree of force, length of time and mental effort it took each user to operate the prototype was recorded.
+Each subject was instructed to take different stances and set up the light in different sequences.
+The degree of force, length of time and mental effort required by each user was recorded.

 Subject 1: